 For as long as I can remember, I knew I would live my life centered on art.
-From hand digging clay to make pottery to threading bones (from the Thanksgiving turkey) to make jewelry… I spent my childhood experimenting with innumerable materials in pursuit of this quest.
-I was also lucky, as my family fully supported my goal.
+From hand digging clay to make pottery to threading bones (from the Thanksgiving turkey) to make jewelry, I spent my childhood experimenting with innumerable materials in pursuit of this quest.

-After grad school, I continued with my art and also worked at the Philadelphia Art Museum.
-I soon realized that curatorial posts were few and far between and I needed to make a move.
-An unusual opportunity presented itself…orthotics.
-My background with the materials, tools and anatomy made me a qualified candidate.
-I got the job, and within a few years I went from apprentice to assistant in the metal department, to becoming a qualified orthotist, and director of the department!
-I specialized in plastics, making fracture and corrective braces for patients with injuries and permanent disabilities (From Polio to Scoliosis).
-I found that I was able to utilize my many skills as an artist, now in a medical profession.
+After grad school, I continued with my art and then I embarked on a new adventure as an unusual opportunity presented itself.
+My background with the materials, tools and anatomy to work in the medical field of orthotics made me a qualified candidate.
+I went from apprentice to assistant in the metal department to becoming a qualified orthotist.
+I specialized in the custom fabrication and fitting of both corrective and fracture bracing for patients with injuries and permanent disabilities.
+(From Polio to Scoliosis) I found that I was able to utilize my many skills as an artist, now in a medical profession.
 I worked in orthotics, in Philadelphia, at the Lewis Yellin, Co. for almost 10 years and it was incredibly rewarding.

 However, change came again.
-I relocated back to upstate New York (where I am originally from…) and my newest project was raising a daughter and son.
+I relocated back to upstate New York and my newest project was raising a daughter and son.
 I continued to pursue my art, still in the studio, exhibiting occasionally and sometimes working as a substitute art teacher.

-Several years later, I became a founding member of The Redhouse, (Redhouse) a visual and performing arts center in Syracuse, New York.
-I served as curator and gallery director there for several years, beginning in 2002. through 2008 and again in 2010.
+Several years later, I became a founding member of The Redhouse, (Redhouse) a visual and performing arts center in Syracuse New York.
+I served as curator and gallery director there for several years, beginning in 2002 – 2008 and again in 2010.
 While hanging exhibitions and promoting other artists, I realized that I needed more time in my own studio.
 I started to paint more, work on new ideas and add even more projects to my repertoire, involving mannequins and a public art installation and performance.
 (Video Cloud Cover Performance)

-Yet again, I picked up another new tool: the camera.
-(2012) I have fallen in love and have found the digital world awe-inspiring!
+Yet again, in 2012 I picked up another new tool: the camera.
+I fell in love and have found the digital world awe-inspiring ever since.
 I still paint but the camera has me mesmerized, and I find it difficult to put it down.
-It goes everywhere I go…
+It goes everywhere I go.

 You agree to the following copyright agreement by viewing this site.